 Groups are an ideal way of categorizing users to simplify and streamline permission assignment.
 Rather than assigning permissions to one user at a time, you can use groups to conveniently assign the same permissions to many users at once.

-Give the group a unique Group name relevant to its purpose (e.g. a department or organization name), and optionally enter a Note for your reference.
-Click the drop-down select box under Group members to add individual users to the group (you can always edit the group to add or remove users later).
+You may give a group a unique Group name relevant to its purpose (e.g. a department or organization name), and optionally enter a Note for your reference.
+You may then click the drop-down box under Group members to add individual users to the group (you can always edit the group to add or remove users later).
 When finished, click the Create group button.

-Administrators can manage the permissions and members of a group at any time.
-To make changes to a group, click the edit button in the rightmost column of the group list.
+Site administrators can manage the permissions and members of a group at any time.
+To access the list of groups, type Manage Groups in the search bar at the top of each page, then click on the matching result.
+To make changes to a group select the edit button in the rightmost column of the group list.

 Files.com includes the Group Admin feature on Enterprise plans, providing administrators with the added flexibility of delegating user creation within a group to select non-administrators known as "group admins".